aosabook/500lines/dagoba/chapter.md

 ## Performance

-All production graph databases share a very particular performance characteristic: graph traversal queries are constant time with respect to total graph size. [footnote: The fancy term for this is "index-free adjacency".]
+All production graph databases share a particular performance characteristic: graph traversal queries are constant time with respect to total graph size. [footnote: The fancy term for this is "index-free adjacency".]
 In a non-graph database, asking for the list of someone's friends can require time proportional to the number of entries, because in the naive worst-case you have to look at every entry.
-The means if a query over ten entries takes a millisecond then a query over ten million entries will take almost two weeks.
-Your friend list would arrive faster if sent by Pony Express! [footnote: Though only in operation for 18 months due to the arrival of the transcontinental telegraph and the outbreak of the American Civil War, the Pony Express is still remembered today for delivering mail coast to coast in just ten days.]
+This means if a query over ten entries takes a millisecond, then a query over ten million entries will take almost two weeks.
+Your friend list would arrive faster if sent by Pony Express! [footnote: The Pony Express is still remembered today for delivering mail coast to coast in just ten days.]

-To alleviate this dismal performance most databases index over oft-queried fields, which turns an O(n) search into an O(log n) search.
+To alleviate this dismal performance most databases index over oft-queried fields, which turns an $O(n)$ search into an $O(log n)$ search.
 This gives considerably better search performance, but at the cost of some write performance and a lot of space -- indices can easily double the size of a database.
 Careful balancing of the space/time tradeoffs of indices is part of the perpetual tuning process for most databases.

-Graph databases sidestep this issue by making direct connections between vertices and edges, so graph traversals are just pointer jumps: no need to scan through every item, no need for indices, no extra work at all.
+Graph databases sidestep this issue by making direct connections between vertices and edges, so graph traversals are just pointer jumps; no need to scan through every item, no need for indices, no extra work at all.
 Now finding your friends has the same price regardless of the total number of people in the graph, with no additional space cost or write time cost.
 One downside to this approach is that the pointers work best when the whole graph is in memory on the same machine.
 Effectively sharding a graph database across multiple machines is still an active area of research. [footnote: Sharding a graph database requires partitioning the graph.
 Optimal graph partitioning is NP-hard, even for simple graphs like trees and grids, and good approximations also have exponential asymptotic complexity. [http://arxiv.org/pdf/1311.3144v2.pdf, http://dl.acm.org/citation.cfm?doid=1007912.1007931] ]

 We can see this at work in the microcosm of Dagoba if we replace the functions for finding edges.
 Here's a naive version that searches through all the edges in linear time.
-It harkens back to our very first implementation, but uses all the structures we've since built.
+It's similar to our very first implementation, but uses all the structures we've since built.

 ```javascript
 Dagoba.G.findInEdges  = function(vertex) { return this.edges.filter(function(edge) {return edge._in._id  == vertex._id} ) }